-All measurement and test equipment must be calibrated annually, at a minimum, or at such greater frequency as established by the Supplier' Measurement Systems Analysis (MSA) process.
-The calibration record/certificate must be on file the supplier's facility and be traceable to the actual identification information and to the appropriate standard (e.g. NIST).
+All measurement and test equipment must be calibrated annually, at a minimum.
+Any lesser frequency of calibration must be supported by appropriate MSA data and in consideration of any risk presented by the manufacturing environment or use of the equipment.
+Such data must be made available to Magna, upon request.
+Any lesser frequency of calibration of measurement and test equipment must be approved, in writing, by Magna.
+The calibration record/certificate must be on file at the supplier's facility and be traceable to the actual identification information and to the appropriate standard (e.g., NIST).
 Calibration Services of equipment must meet the requirements of the latest released edition of ISO and/or IATF 16949 standards.